-The TAP-state generator also is not used during the operation of the special addressable shadow protocol (ASP) scan commands.
+The TAP-state generator also is not used during the operation of the special addressable-shadow-protocol (ASP) scan commands.
 Since, by definition, ASPs operate only while the TAP is idling (maintaining one of the TAP states Test-Logic-Reset, Run-Test/Idle, Pause-IR, or Pause-DR), the TMS pin must be maintained at the value it held upon initiation of the ASP scan command.

 For eTBC verification/debugging, in addition to continuous update of the current target TAP state in the eTBC status register, the output of the TAP-state (TMS) generator can be selected for loopback into the TDI buffer.
-When this TMS-loopback mode is selected, although a host-requested command executes in the eTBC, the target is not affected, as both TMS and TDI are fixed at a high level.
+When this TMS-loopback mode is selected, although a host-requested command will execute in the eTBC, the target will not be affected as both TMS and TDI are fixed at a high level.

-Upon eTBC reset (power up, hardware initiated, or software initiated), the TAP-state generator assumes the Test-Logic-Reset TAP state.
+Upon eTBC reset (power-up, hardware-initiated, or software-initiated), the TAP-state generator assumes the Test-Logic-Reset TAP state.